What is intermittent fasting?

 How long should I do intermittent fasting to lose weight?

-The fat burning results depend on many factors like your primary weight, nutrition, lifestyle, etc. However, if all rules are followed, you should stick to a fasting diet plan for at least 10 weeks to see the weight loss results.
+Weight loss results depend on many factors like your primary weight, nutrition, lifestyle, etc. However, if all rules are followed, you should stick to a fasting diet plan for at least 10 weeks to see the number on your scale drop.

 Does intermittent fasting slow down metabolism?